mimoduo/mimogear/README.md

 #Mimogear

-Mimogear is a simple static site generator.
-By pumping in some pug template files, it will automatically produce a resulting set of html files within the root of your site.
-The main goal of Mimogear is to strike a balance between simplicity and features, to secure quality and consistency, to be as developer friendly as can be, and to be as project agnostic as possible.
+Mimogear is a simple static site generator and a development framework.
+It provides an environment for distributing html template files to the root of your site and a framework to help you write postcss/css and javascript with complete focus.

 ##Tools Used in Mimogear

-Under the hood, Mimogear uses [gulp](http://gulpjs.com/) as a task runner, [pug](https://pugjs.org/api/getting-started.html) as a HTML pre-processor, [postcss](http://postcss.org/) as a CSS post-processer, and standard javascript.
+The main goal of Mimogear is to strike a balance between simplicity and features, to secure quality and consistency, and to be as developer friendly as possible.
+To achieve those goals, there are a few tools under the hood.
+Mimogear uses [gulp](http://gulpjs.com/) as a task runner, [pug](https://pugjs.org/api/getting-started.html) as a HTML pre-processor, [postcss](http://postcss.org/) as a CSS post-processer, and standard javascript.

 ###[Gulp](http://gulpjs.com/) Features

-* Pug compilation
+* Pug to html compilation
-* Postcss compilation with autoprefixing and minification
+* Postcss to css compilation with autoprefixing and minification
 * JS concatenation and uglification
 * Image optimization
 * SVG Sprite Generation